forlilab/Ringtail/docs/source/cmdline.rst

 ======================================
 .. _output_kw_table:
 .. csv-table:: Ringtail output options
-    :header: "Keyword","Description","Default value"
+    :header: "Keyword","Description","Default"
     :widths: 30, 70, 10

     "output_log","Name for log of filtered results","|default_output_log|"
     "overwrite","Flag to overwrite existing logfile of same name","|default_overwrite|" "bookmark_name","Name for bookmark view in database","|default_bookmark_name|"
-    "input_bookmark","Name for bookmark to use as basis for further filtering (as opposed to all results","|default_input_boomark|"
-    "outfields","Data fields to be written in output (log file and STDOUT).
+    "input_bookmark","Name for bookmark to use as basis for further filtering (as opposed to all results","none" "outfields","Data fields to be written in output (log file and STDOUT).
 Ligand name always included.","|default_outfields|"
     "order_results","String for field by which the passing results should be ordered in log file.","|default_order_results|" "output_all_poses","Flag that if mutiple poses for same ligand pass filters, log all poses","|default_output_all_poses|" "mfpt_cluster","Cluster ligands passing given filters based on the Tanimoto distances of the Morgan fingerprints.
 Will output ligand with best (lowest) ligand efficiency from each cluster.
 Uses Butina clustering algorithm","|default_mfpt_cluster|"
     "interaction_cluster","Cluster ligands passing given filters based on the Tanimoto distances of the interaction fingerprints.
 Will output ligand with best (lowest) ligand efficiency from each cluster.
 Uses Butina clustering algorithm (*)","|default_interaction_cluster|"
-    "enumerate_interactions_combs","When used with `max_miss` > 0, will log ligands/poses passing each separate interaction filter combination as well as union of combinations.
-Can significantly increase runtime. (*)","|default_enumerate_interactions_combs|"
+    "enumerate_interaction_combs","When used with `max_miss` > 0, will log ligands/poses passing each separate interaction filter combination as well as union of combinations.
+Can significantly increase runtime. (*)","|default_enumerate_interaction_combs|"
     "individual_sdf_files","Whether or not to output one large SDF file with all ligands, or one per ligand","|default_individual_sdf_files|"

 Keywords pertaining to output methods